 (d) in the case of an Unproven DSR CMU that has been awarded a Capacity Agreement of a duration exceeding one Delivery Year, up to the date falling one month before the commencement of the second Delivery Year to which the Capacity Auction relates.

-13.2.5 In order to carry out a DSR Test with respect to a DSR CMU, an Applicant or Capacity Provider (as applicable) must provide the Delivery Body with:
+13.2.5 In order to carry out a DSR Test with respect to a DSR CMU, an Applicant or Capacity Provider (as applicable) must provide the CM Settlement Body with:

-New rule
+13.2.5A The CM Settlement Body must confirm to the Delivery Body that they have received information required in accordance with 13.2.5(a) or 13.2.5(b).

 13.2.9 Within 5 Working Days of: